What should our future look like?

 The future viability of companies depends on their sustainability.
 Companies with sustainable business models are more stable, more resilient and economically more sustainable.
 The time to transform business models is right now.

-More and more customers and investors want to know whether the products they are buying or in which they are investing are manufactured sustainably and under fair conditions.
+More and more customers and investors want to know whether the products they buy or invest in have been produced sustainably and under fair conditions.
 Employees want to be able to identify positively with the company in which they work.
-It cannot be dismissed out of hand: Responsible corporate management provides improved access to customers, talents and business partners.
+It cannot be dismissed: Responsible corporate management provides better access to customers, talents and business partners.

 State Secretary in the Federal Ministry of Labor and Social Affairs